Choosing Colors for Your Website

 When you start building a website, the color scheme can be one of its strongest characteristics.
 It usually evokes some kind of an emotional, and sometimes even physical reaction from people visiting the website.
 Some colors excite people, making them eager to try new things and buy new products.
 Some colors calm people, making them more open to information they never heard before.
 And then, other colors elicit a sensation of trust from the visitor.
 These colors convey a source of authority and reliability.

 Newton’s Wheel of Color

 So how does one choose a color scheme for a website?
 Which color combination even makes sense?
 We can’t all be professional designers, and at times, these questions are harder than they seem.
-A good place to start would be with some basic color theory invented in 1666 by none other than Sir Isaac Newton.
+Let’s start with some basic color theory invented in 1666 by none other than Sir Isaac Newton.
 Newton formed a wheel containing all primary colors in a certain order.
 Now it is easier to see which color goes with what color.
 Simply choose opposite colors for a satisfactory, balanced, combination.
-One might also choose three colors as long as they are equally spaced around the circle or even four colors if they follow the same rule (two pairs of opposite colors).
+With three colors, we recommend that they’re equally spaced around the color wheel.
+You can even use four colors if they follow the same rule (two pairs of opposite colors).

 Basic Color Scheme Options

 There are four simple structures to help one decide upon a color scheme that would fit a website:

 A use of colors of the similar hue, with a slight change of tints.
 A monochromatic design will make use of only one primary color with the addition of different shades of the same color.
 These designs are often most easy on the eyes.
 Websites that use monochromatic design schemes often create a soothing effect on the visitor as different hues of the same color combine together effortlessly.

 A design that consists of colors which are located very close together on the color wheel.
 Analogous designs work very well at times, but make sure that the colors you choose are not too extreme (like the purple and red).